 - Shoes & Belt: Brown

-This one screams confidence.
-The navy-and-red combo is like the espresso of men’s style—bold, energizing, and a little bit classic.
 This is a killer look for a job interview or any setting where you want to command attention without shouting.

 Warm Brown Suit Colors for Laid-Back Charm